xyicheng/CompAktor/README.md

 - Remote Actors
 - An actor manager
 - Actor States
+- Round Robin Router
 - many of the features available in the original actor components in Akka

+Feature Wish List (next round of stuff for the backlog):

+- Stream Sources and Sinks
+- Graph Stages
+- Clustered Actors
+- More advanced routing techniques

 The goal is basically a Python port of Akka which I think is a superior actor system and highyl effective for the many use cases of the system.